hnakae/go-club/_posts/proverbs.md

 ![image info](/assets/blog/proverb20/proverb20-13.PNG)

 The difference is astonishing, isn't it?
+On the left, Black is up by 9.5 points with a 96.7% chance to win this game, according to Katago.
+On the right, White is up by 8.3 points with a 96.4% chance to win.

 This is why "Don't surround territory with thickness" is such an important proverb, putting it at #20 in my top 20 proverbs.
 Using the factory for its intended purpose to generate more profit, in the game of Go, looks like this.